-Since its inception, the Company has devoted substantially all of our resources to building our Prime editing platform and advancing development of our portfolio of programs, establishing and protecting our intellectual property, conducting research and development activities, organizing and staffing our company, business planning, raising capital and providing general and administrative support for these operations.
+Since its inception, the Company has devoted substantially all of our resources to building its Prime editing platform and advancing development of our portfolio of programs, establishing and protecting our intellectual property, conducting research and development activities, organizing and staffing our company, business planning, raising capital and providing general and administrative support for these operations.
 The Company is subject to risks and uncertainties common to early-stage companies in the biotechnology industry including, but not limited to, technical risks associated with the successful research, development and manufacturing of product candidates, development by competitors of new technological innovations, dependence on key personnel, protection of proprietary technology, compliance with government regulations and the ability to secure additional capital to fund operations.
 Current and future programs will require significant research and development efforts, including extensive preclinical and clinical testing and regulatory approval prior to commercialization.
 These efforts require significant amounts of additional capital, adequate personnel and infrastructure.
 Even if the Company's drug development efforts are successful, it is uncertain when, if ever, the Company will realize significant revenue from product sales.

-In October 2022, the Company completed its IPO of its common stock.
-In connection with its IPO, the Company issued and sold 11,721,456 shares of its common stock, including 1,427,338 shares pursuant to the exercise of the underwriters' option to purchase additional shares, at a price to the public of \$17.00 per share.
-As a result of the IPO, the Company received \$180.3 million in net proceeds, after deducting underwriting discounts, commissions and offering costs of \$19.0 million.
+In connection with its IPO, completed in October 2022, the Company issued and sold 11,721,456 shares of its common stock, including 1,427,338 shares pursuant to the exercise of the underwriters' option to purchase additional shares, at a price to the public of \$17.00 per share.
+As a result of the IPO, the Company received \$180.2 million in net proceeds, after deducting underwriting discounts, commissions and offering costs of \$19.1 million.
 In connection with the IPO, all outstanding shares of redeemable convertible preferred stock converted into 51,923,758 shares of the Company's common stock.